 The accompanying unaudited interim condensed consolidated financial statements have been prepared assuming the Company will continue as a going concern.
-The Company has experienced losses since its inception and had losses of \$52.4 million and \$60.8 million for the three months ended March 31, 2023 and 2022, respectively.
-Such losses were primarily the result of costs incurred in adding new members, building relationships with physician partners and payors, and developing new services.
+The Company has experienced losses since its inception and had net losses of \$37.3 million and \$65.3 million for the three months ended September 30, 2023 and 2022, respectively, and \$117.3 million and \$1,029.2 million for the nine months ended September 30, 2023 and 2022, respectively.
+Such losses were primarily the result of goodwill impairment loss with respect to the nine months ended September 30, 2022, net increases in certain noncash expenses including equity-based compensation and mark-to-market adjustments for warrants and premium deficiency reserves, as well as costs incurred in adding new members, building relationships with physician partners and payors, and developing new services.
 The Company anticipates operating losses and negative cash flows to continue for the foreseeable future as it continues to grow membership.

-As of March 31, 2023 and December 31, 2022, the Company had \$7.2 million and \$17.5 million, respectively, in unrestricted cash and cash equivalents available to fund future operations.
+As of September 30, 2023 and December 31, 2022, the Company had \$52.6 million and \$17.5 million, respectively, in unrestricted cash and cash equivalents available to fund future operations.
 The Company's capital requirements will depend on many factors, including the pace of the Company's growth, its ability to manage medical costs, the maturity of its members, and its ability to raise capital.
-The Company will need to use available capital resources and/or raise additional capital earlier than currently anticipated.
+The Company may need to use available capital resources and/or raise additional capital earlier than currently anticipated.
 When the Company pursues additional debt and/or equity financing, there can be no assurance that such financing will be available on terms commercially acceptable to the Company.
 If the Company is unable to obtain additional funding when needed, it will need to curtail planned activities in order to reduce costs, which will likely have an unfavorable effect on the Company's ability to execute on its business plan, and have an adverse effect on its business, results of operations, and future prospects.
 As a result of these matters, substantial doubt exists about the Company's ability to continue as a going concern within one year after the date the financial statements are issued.
 The accompanying unaudited interim condensed consolidated financial statements do not include any adjustments that might result from the outcome of these uncertainties.